Tunisia Country Commercial Guide

 Last published date:

-The Tunisian economy is marked by heavy government control.
-Government and state-owned institutions still dominate several key economic sectors, such as finance, hydrocarbons, pharmaceuticals, and utilities.
+Despite implementation of economic reforms aimed at liberalizing the economy, encouraging private sector growth, and attracting foreign investment, the Tunisian economy continues to have significant levels of government involvement and regulation.
+Government and state-owned institutions still dominate several key economic sectors, such as finance, hydrocarbons, pharmaceuticals, transportation, and utilities.

-Despite GOT efforts to reform tax procedures, businesses continue to perceive the taxation system as complex, cumbersome, and lacking coherence.
+While the government has taken steps to reform tax procedures, businesses continue to perceive the taxation system as complex, cumbersome, lacking coherence, and subject to political interference.

 The market is also affected by substantial price regulation and subsidies.
-The GOT regulates prices of socially important commodities, including sugar, flour, gasoline, propane, milk, and cereals.
-Per the 2023 budget law, the GOT is expected to spend the equivalent of about 6% of GDP on transfers and subsidies with about 64% of all subsidy expenditures going to energy products.
-These subsidies are available to all households, irrespective of income.
+The government regulates prices of socially important commodities, including sugar, flour, gasoline, propane, milk, and cereals.
+Per the 2025 budget law, the Tunisian government is expected to spend the equivalent of about 7.7% of GDP on transfers and subsidies with about 61% of all subsidy expenditures going to energy products.
+These subsidies benefit all households, irrespective of income.

-The 2016 Investment Law is much shorter and clearer than the previous Investment Code of 1993, but some regulations remain complicated.
-In May 2018, the GOT adopted ministerial decree #417, which listed 100 economic activities requiring government authorization for investment.
+The 2016 Investment Law provided welcome modernization to the Investment Code of 1993, but some regulations remain complicated.
+While the government is working on improvements, the pace of reforms is slow.
+In 2018, the government adopted ministerial decree #417, which listed 100 economic activities requiring government authorization for investment (the “negative list”).
 The sectors include natural resources and construction materials, transportation by land, sea, and air, banking, finance, insurance, hazardous and polluting industries, health, education, telecommunications, and services.

 The Tunisian Central Bank must give prior approval for foreign-exchange transactions and may apply restrictions to foreign-exchange accounts and operations.
-However, certain foreign investors who are accorded tax exemptions are not subject to this requirement.
-Under the new investment law, repatriation of funds and assets is free for all non-resident companies (i.e., firms having more than 66% foreign ownership).
-For firms with foreign ownership but still considered resident companies (i.e., foreign ownership of less than 66%), a request must be filed with the Central Bank to repatriate funds and assets.
+However, certain offshore foreign investors are not subject to this requirement.
+Under Tunisian investment law, repatriation of funds and assets is free for all non-resident companies (firms with more than 66% foreign ownership).
+For firms with less than 66% foreign ownership, a request must be filed with the Central Bank to repatriate funds and assets.

-Tunisia employs two investment regimes: “offshore” and “onshore.”
-Offshore investment, in general, supports export-only goods and services.
-This investment category benefits from several tax breaks and other incentives.
+Tunisia recognizes two investment regimes: “offshore” and “onshore.”
+Offshore investment, in general, supports export-only goods and services and benefits from several tax breaks and other incentives.
 Onshore investment is directed primarily toward commerce within the Tunisian market.
-For onshore investment, foreign investors are often required to partner with a local Tunisian firm, subject to some exceptions.
+Foreign investors are often required to partner with a local Tunisian firm for onshore investment, with few exceptions.

-U.S. companies may perceive the Tunisian bureaucracy as cumbersome, slow, and burdened with a regulatory environment that lacks coherence and consistency.
-The GOT decision-making process can appear opaque and at odds with the government’s official pro-business posture.
+Many U.S. companies describe the Tunisian bureaucracy as cumbersome, slow, and burdened with a regulatory environment that lacks coherence and consistency.
+The government decision-making process can appear opaque and at odds with its official, pro-business posture.
 However, favorable business results can be obtained with adequate planning and sufficient lead times.

 Imports from the EU often enjoy a considerable price advantage over those from other countries.
-Most non-food EU products are exempt from import duties because of Tunisia’s Association Agreement with the EU, which entered into force in 2008.
-U.S. products are generally in demand.
-However, despite their reputation for quality, they remain at a disadvantage due to additional costs associated with transportation, third-party distribution channels, and the depreciation in recent years of the Tunisian dinar against the U.S. dollar.
+Under Tunisia’s 2008 Association Agreement with the EU, most non-food EU products are exempt from import duties.
+Despite the demand for U.S. goods, U.S. companies remain at a disadvantage due to additional costs associated with transportation, third-party distribution channels, and the depreciation in recent years of the Tunisian dinar against the U.S. dollar.

-Local law prohibits the export of foreign currency from Tunisia to pay for imports prior to the presentation of bank documents confirming that the merchandise was shipped to the country.
-Usually, a freight forwarder or Tunisian Customs documents fulfill this requirement.
+Local law prohibits the export of foreign currency from Tunisia to pay for imports without first submitting to the bank documents confirming that the merchandise was shipped.
+Usually, a freight forwarder or Tunisian Customs provides documentation that satisfies this requirement.
 In past transactions, U.S. exporters have used confirmed irrevocable letters of credit, or letters of credit that authorize “payment against documents.”

 ×